babashka/nbb/README.md

 top level `ns` form and/or one or more top-level `require` forms.
 Additionally, `nbb` does not support `js/require`, but it does allow `js/import` (dynamic import).

+## Open questions

+If you are a JS expert, which I am not, and you have some insights to the following issues, feel free to reach out via Github Discussions or the `#nbb` channel on Clojurians Slack.

+- Can a global install of `nbb` be combined with local dependencies?
+How?

 ## Build